Chhat2206/Retro-Brick-Breaker/README.md

 ## Unexpected Problems:
 - Collision Detection is completely messed up in this game.
 We have currently fixed half the problem:

-Adding the ball radius to the 'checkHitToBlock' function allows every block to detect and dissapear when the ball collides with the block.
+Adding the ball radius to the 'checkHitToBlock' function allows every block to detect and disappear when the ball collides with the block.

-The next issue to solve is making the ball bounce when it hits with the object

 - Added pause menu